zmahfuz0613/rails-react-auth-bcrypt/README.md

 ```

 Here we make sure that both the username and email are unique and present.
 For the email, we check to make sure that a proper email format was provided.
-We do this using [URI](https://ruby-doc.org/stdlib-2.1.1/libdoc/uri/rdoc/URI.html) which stands for Uniform Resoure Identifers.
+We do this using [URI](https://ruby-doc.org/stdlib-2.1.1/libdoc/uri/rdoc/URI.html) which stands for Uniform Resource Identifers.
 URI is a baked in module in Rails.

 ## JSON Web Tokens